albertopereira/arAPPlugin/README.md

 # arAPPlugin
 __Theme for Atom (Access to Memory)__

-This theme is for version 2.5.
-Previous versions will probably not work.
+This theme is for version 2.6.
+Previous versions will not work.

 __Some features__